andreiolaru-ro/FLASH-MAS/doc/deployment.md

 Considering the *current position*, the following rules are used to integrate a new element of category *Cat*:

-* if there is an ancestor of the current position of category *Cat*, the new element will be placed in that category (see how the `WS` pylon is integrated in the example above).
+* if there is an ancestor of the current position which is of the same category *Cat*, the new element will be placed in that category
+   * Example: see how the `WS` pylon is integrated in the example above.
+Although it is defined immediately after an agent, since there is a `pylon` category as an ancestor of the current position, `WS` is added in that category.
 * if the category is not predefined, or a predefined parent category is not specified in `CategoryName` (such as nodes for pylons, pylons for agents, etc), the new element (and its category) is added at the current position.
+   * Example:
+* if the category is predefined and
 * if the category is predefined or there is supposed the new element (and its category) is added at top level, in the `deployment`.

 ### Context